info-201a-wi22/final-project-starter-momohamud001/docs/p01-proposal.md

 ## Design Situation:

 ##### **Project Framing:**
-The problem that is of concern here is the discriminatory actions taken against woman in the movie industry.
-The key issue on hand here is the disparity of screen time and representation of females, often in leading roles that has lasted decades and still affects up and coming actress as well as already established ones.
-Bringing this information to light will show a clear line between how often women appear in movies - not just for romantic interest - compared to their male counterparts.
+The problem of concern that we wanted to address was women in the movie industry being discriminated against.
+The critical issue that we found in the movie industry was the pay gap difference between men and women.
+It not only facts new actors but also experienced actors in the field, and it has lasted decades, and not much has changed.
+Once we are done with our research, we will be able to show the discrimination that is happening to women and how we can fix it and the timeline of when this started, and what has changed so far.

 ##### **Human Values:**
-The human values that are being represented can be quite clear such as sexism that stems from the overall leadership representation of majority men and the hostile work environment that these woman have to endure since this is their work place.
-Other human values can be the ability to have equal access to things such as power, resources and opportunities.
+The human values that are being represented can be pretty clear such as sexism that stems from the overall leadership representation of majority men and the hostile work environment that these women have to endure since this is their work place.
+Other human values can be the ability to have equal access to things such as power, resources, and opportunities.
 Being fairly treated and respected allows women to be able to have these things at the same rate as men - but that is not the case in the movie industry.
+It will enable women to feel like the qualities they bring is enough.

 ##### **Direct and Indirect Stakeholders:**
-The direct stakeholders are those viewing our data - the general public and likely women who are being taken advantage of in all regards by men in power.
-From all levels in film-making, women of all skills and back grounds more or less are still treated unfairly.
+The direct stakeholders are the women in the Hollywood who are being taken advantage of in all regards by men in power.
+From all levels in film-making, women of all skills and backgrounds are more or less are still treated unfairly.
 The key motivation for women being treated fairly is the fact that this is their vocation and something they enjoy doing.
-Women in this industry hold the value of wanting to simply be respected by fellow film makers.
+Women in this industry hold the value of wanting to be respected by fellow filmmakers.
 The indirect stakeholders in our research would be movie goers who watch their favorite actress or director who don't know that they are being discriminated against and might not appear in the movie they watch.

 ###### **Harms and Benefits:**
-The benefits of this research is very wide spreed across not only gender inequality for women but for all people that discriminated against in the movie industry. it isn't clear where the harm might be or if there are any.
+The benefits of this research will be that we will be able to see the inequality in the movie industry in data.
+It's easy to say that someone is being discriminated against, but now we will have the data to show the discrimination.
+The harm that will come will be that male costars will not be paid more but less if their women costars get paid the same as them.
+This harm is only an if the movie industry changes the pay gap, but if they don't, then no liability will come.

 ## **Research questions:**
 * **How profitable is a movie depending on its Bechdel Test score?**